krishNA2000000/C-Programs/README.md

 // write a program that requests two float type numbers from the user and then divides the first number by the second and display the result along with the numbers.

+Concept: Division of Two Float Numbers
+Objective:

+Get two floating-point numbers from the user.

+Divide the first number by the second.

+Display both input numbers and the result of the division.

+Data Type Used:

+float is used to handle decimal (floating-point) values, allowing fractional inputs and outputs.

 #include<stdio.h>

 int main()